 Finding the right therapist for you is as much about their style and personality as their qualifications.
-On becoming a therapist I thought a lot about what qualities have been important to me during my time spent as a client: warmth, approachability, open-mindedness and the ability to laugh with me, when appropriate, all scored highly.
-So I endeavour to bring these qualities to my own practice.
+I think collaboration, warmth, approachability, open-mindedness and the ability to laugh with a client when appropriate are important in the therapy relationship.
+I endeavour to bring these qualities to my practice.

 There is constant research and development in this field, and I regularly engage in continuing professional development.
 Recent further training includes:

 A Missing Dimension in Traditional Therapy - Pat Ogden - Sensorimotoronline